rcos/rcos-handbook/docs/mentoring/training.md

 ## Mentor Time Commitments

 The extra time commitment to being a Mentor is minimal.
-Besides being present for the typical twice a week RCOS meetings for 1-2 hours, we expect Mentors to commit to:
+Besides being present for regularly scheduled RCOS meetings for two hours, we expect Mentors to commit to:

 - Mentor meetings
   - typically every other week, but potentially once a week at times
   - 30min - 1hr during the second half of Small Group meetings
-- Hosting at least one [Workshop](/events/workshops)
+- Hosting at least two [Workshops](/events/workshops)
-  - 30min - 1hr typically on Wednesdays but up to Mentor
+  - 30min - 1hr typically on Wednesdays, but up to the Mentor

 ### Semester Overview